vusause/Tech-Blog/src/pages/04-11-2018-Docker/index.md

 ### What is Docker and Why Use It?

 Docker is the leading platform for developing, running and deploying applications within containers.
-A naive way of explaining what a containers is to say it is a wrapper for a piece of software.
-Isolating software from its surroundings meanwhile packaging any code, runtimes, system tools, libraries and settings needed to run.
+A naive way of explaining a container is to refer to it as a wrapper for a piece of software.
+It isolates the software from its surroundings while packaging any code, runtimes, system tools, libraries and settings needed to run.
 Some benefits of containers are:

 * Flexible: Even the most complex applications can be containerized.
 * Lightweight: Containers leverage and share the host kernel.